Azure/missionlz/README.md

 2. After a successful deployment, see our [add-ons](./src/bicep/add-ons/) directory for how to extend the capabilities of Mission Landing Zone.

+### Deploy using a TemplateSpec in Azure Secret or Azure Top Secret

+Click [here](./docs/deployment-guide-templatespec.md) to learn how to create a templatespec.

 ### Deploy using the Azure CLI

 1. Clone the repository and change directory to the root of the repository: